sanketmisal7/employeeListApp/README.md

 - Clone the Repository
 - Run 'npm i' in the project repository to download local dependencies for the project
 - Run 'node server' to launch the application

+Use
+- You can Add, Remove, Edit, Update Employee records such as Employee name, Employee email and Employee age.
+- After each operation you will see live bar chart being updated for the employee age range.
+- Bar chart displays the number of employees you have within the specific date range.